[Toy Review] FusyFun WAVE Anal Toy for Two

 By far my biggest criticism about the Kiiroo Fuse is that you can’t operate the internal and external portions separately.
 This is a huge downside if you’re someone like me who prefers gentle internal vibrations or just the pressure of an insertable alongside strong clitoral vibrations.
 To get the strength of vibes I want on my clit, I have to deal with internal vibes that are really much more intense than I would prefer.

 Overall?
 I think the Kiiroo Fuse is a good toy but not a great toy.
 It’s got great potential but also some significant flaws that need fixing to make it worth the price tag.
-The OhMiBod Kiiroo Fuse retails for £144/$149 at the time of writing and is available from stores such as Good Vibes, Babeland, and Whipple Tickle.
+The OhMiBod Kiiroo Fuse retails for £144/$149 at the time of writing and is available from stores such as Good Vibes and Babeland.

 Thanks to Kiiroo for sending me this product to review.
 All opinions and experiences are, as always, my own.
 Affiliate links appear within this post.
 Using them sends me a small commission at no extra cost to you!